smikhalevski/doubter/README.md

 // ⮕ 3

 shape.parse(2);
-// ❌ ValidationError: number.min at /: Must be greater than or equal to 3
+// ❌ ValidationError: number.gte at /: Must be greater than or equal to 3
 ```

 # Advanced shapes